-I ran into a woman with whom I had studied in an intimate two-year long Christian healing class several years ago.
+I ran into a woman with whom I had studied in an intimate two-year-long Christian healing class several years ago.
 She had always been respectful and even admiring of my spiritual maturity back then, back when I was not holding up a bright pink sign about gay kids.
 I hugged her hello.
 She recoiled a bit.
 Her friend immediately reminded me that homosexuality is an abomination.
 I offered them both my card.
 My old acquaintance skeptically accepted it.
-The other woman refused it, as if touching it would be defilement of the sacred.
+The other woman refused it as if touching it would be a defilement of the sacred.
 (I get that a lot.)

 I did get a few positive reactions, very few.
 Two people, both with gay children, quietly thanked me for “being brave” and showing up.

 One mother with a gay son politely told me she loved her child but hated his sin.
 I was grateful Yvette Cantu Schneider was with me at the rally.
 Yvette was a former policy analyst for the Family Research Council and the head of Women’s Ministries at Exodus International before they closed down in 2013.
 Yvette has since radically changed her views and we are friends.
 Yvette spent quite a bit of time speaking with the mom.